glsaacke/glsaacke/README.md

 A little about me:

-* 📖  Studying Management Information Systems at The University of Alabama
 * 💻   Fullstack Software Engineer at Moultrie Mobile
+* 📖  Studied Management Information Systems at The University of Alabama
 * ⚡  Track/Cross Country Student Athlete
-* ⚙️ Currently: learning React and Django
+* ⚙️ Currently: Learning Typescript
-* ✉️  You can contact me at [glsaacke@crimson.ua.edu](mailto:glsaacke@crimson.ua.edu)
+* ✉️  You can contact me at [gavin.saacke@gmail.com](mailto:gavin.saacke@gmail.com)

 ### Skills